Skip to content

 Step 1: Download and Run a Model

 Lemonade ships with a curated model library.
-Let’s start with Gemma 4 E2B, a capable and compact model that includes vision support:
+Let’s start with Gemma-4-E2B-it, a capable and compact model that includes vision support.
+Open a terminal and run:

 lemonade run Gemma-4-E2B-it-GGUF